gordonjgz/water_utility_pricing/README.md

 ## 📊 Data

-The data come from Austin Water's monthly transaction records between 2018–2019.
+The data come from Austin Water's monthly transaction records.
 Due to privacy constraints, raw data are not publicly included.

 ---